The following attributes are used for controlling code generation.

 Note:

-has a default set of features enabled for each target and CPU.
-The CPU may be chosen with the-C target-cpu
+rustchas a default set of features enabled for each target and CPU.
+The CPU may be chosen with the-C target-cpuflag.
+Individual features may be enabled or disabled for an entire crate with the-C target-featureflag.

 © 2010 The Rust Project Developers